 Mr. Claude Mc Master joined the Corporation in 2003 as Chief Financial Officer and Executive Vice-President, and was appointed President and Chief Executive Officer in 2005.
 Prior to that, he was Vice-President, Finance, Mergers and Acquisitions at Ernst & Young from 2001 to 2003, where he spearheaded many international projects, led multidisciplinary teams, forged strategic alliances and guided the growth of companies.
 In 1994, he founded and headed consulting firm AVINGCO, which was sold to Arthur Andersen in 1998, where he became a partner supporting high-tech and life sciences companies in the launch of new products, financing and expanding their international influence.
 He has taken many executive training programs, such as the Corporate Governance in Public Companies, ICD.D, given by the McGill Institute of Corporate Directors, and the Global Financial Management Executive Program given by Harvard Business School.
 In February 2011, Mr. Mc Master was named 2011 SGF CEO of the Year -Les Affaires, an exclusive award for the presidents of technology companies organized by the Association québécoise des technologies (AQT).
-He is currently a member of the Board of Directors of the Montreal Heart Institute Foundation, Nexio Technologies and BironGroupe Santé Inc., where he is Chair of the compensation committee.
+He is currently a member of the Board of Directors of the Business Development of Canada (BDC) and the Montreal Heart Institute Foundation.
+He is also a member of the Advisory Committee of Nexio Group.